 No one needs more of the same.
 In fact, consumers have started to narrow the best among apps while businesses streamline the number of apps employed to ensure a seamless engagement or sales cycle.
 It behooves an entrepreneur not to keep up with the business Joneses but to carve out a niche. -Isha Edwards, Brand Marketing Consultant & Business Instructor at EPiC Measures, LLC

 The key to succeeding in an ever more successful environment is finding the unsexy, unattractive, and neglected industries.
 Once you have identified a business segment that has been neglected, you must then find a way to introduce technology and innovation to that industry and become the business that disrupts it, even if only in a modest way.

-It’s the age old saying of building a better mousetrap.
-However building the better mousetrap in a hot attractive industry where everyone is innovating is very tough.
+It’s the age-old saying of building a better mousetrap.
+However, building a better mousetrap in a hot attractive industry where everyone is innovating is very tough.
 Finding a sleepy industry to innovate in is far easier and will have less competition. –Enrico Palmerino, Chief Bot at botkeeper

 If consistency is the key, then adaptability helps open the door to success.
 With so many evolutions in technology, rules, and best practices in today’s job climate, entrepreneurs must be willing to make changes to adjust to the needs of their clientele and stay afloat against competitors.